Real1tyy/Periodix-Planner/docs-site/docs/integrations.md

 - Check that you have ActivityWatch watchers enabled (window tracker and AFK tracker)
 - Ensure the daily note is from a past date (not today or future)
 - Use the "Process now" button to manually trigger processing

-**Duplicate sections?**
-- The plugin checks for existing ActivityWatch headings to prevent duplicates
-- If you see duplicates, the heading text may have changed - update old sections manually

 **Connection errors?**
 - Confirm ActivityWatch server is running (`http://localhost:5600` should load in browser)